iocafe/iocafe-doc/source/security/210228-certificates-and-chain-of-trust.rst

 key which is to be kept secret and only within the server itself.

 * The person who sets up a new server, first generates key pair and certificate request with server information and sends it to holder of root certificate.
-* The root send back the signed server certificate.
-Theis is stored within server, and it presents this certificate  at client connect.
+* The root send back the signed server certificate, which is stored within server.
+* The server and it presents this certificate at client connect.
 * The server's private key is stored only within server (you can have backup in safe place).

 If cloud server is maintained by different organization?